nulloa/scrapeHousing/README.md

 # scrapeHousing
-R package to get a scrape housing data
+R package to get a scrape housing data from zillow and redfin